Maxomann/TDIGP/readme.md

 To update all dependencies at once, please follow the steps below:

 1. Make sure your cloned vcpkg repository is up-to-date.
 If in doubt, run `git pull` in the folder where you cloned the vcpkg repository.
-2. Open `vcpkg.json` in any text editor of your choice.
+2. Go to the folder of the Td-Mon repository and open `vcpkg.json` in any text editor of your choice.
 3. Replace the value for `builtin-baseline` with the hash value of the newest commit in the vcpkg repository (Get the hash from [here](https://github.com/microsoft/vcpkg/commits/master)).
 4. Re-generate CMake cache in Visual Studio.
 (This usually happens automatically.)